Resolving Problems with Sleep and Hibernate Modes (Windows 7)

 - Click OK , close the windows that are open, and then restart the computer.

-- If the issue still exists, go to the next Step.
+- If the issue still exists, go to the next step and check for problems with connected devices.

-Step 3: Checking for a problem with a connected device
+Step 3: Checking for sleep or standby issues with a connected device

 Some devices can cause sleep/standby issues.
 Use these steps to check for a problem with the devices connected to the computer.